kamalrajp/tech-interview-handbook/algorithms/README.md

 - If code involves division or modulo, remember to check for division or modulo by 0 case.
 - When a question involves "a multiple of a number", perhaps modulo might be useful.
 - Check for and handle overflow/underflow if you are using a typed language like Java and C++.
 At the very least, mention that overflow/underflow is possible and ask whether you need to handle it.
-- Do account for negative numbers and floating point numbers.
+- Consider negative numbers and floating point numbers.
 This may sound obvious, but under interview pressure, many obvious cases go unnoticed.
 - Sum of 1 to N = (n+1) * n/2
 - Sum of GP = 2<sup>0</sup> + 2<sup>1</sup> + 2<sup>2</sup> + 2<sup>3</sup> + ...
 2<sup>n</sup> = 2<sup>n+1</sup> - 1
 - Permutations of N = N! / (N-K)!